gritzko/swarm/README.md

     });

 The alternative was to do an RPC invocation at the original client without checking out the entire object first.
-Then, event proceed along the same lines, as the change will travel to the responsible server, where it gets applied to an object and then it gets redistributed to any other servers/clients who have that object opened.
+Then, events proceed along the same lines, as the change will travel to the responsible server, where it gets applied to an object and then it gets redistributed to any other servers/clients which have that object opened.

 Both objects and changes might be cached in client storage to allow